d-rep/URL-Shortener/README.md

     cd url-shortener-web
     mvn tomcat6:run

-Then open your browser to this address: http://localhost:8080/url-shortener-web/
+Then open your browser to this address: [http://localhost:8080/url-shortener-web/](http://localhost:8080/url-shortener-web/)

 Editing
 -------
-If you want to use Eclipse as your IDE, then simply run the following under your URL-Shortener directory:
+You don't have to use an IDE, but if you want to use Eclipse, then simply run the following under your URL-Shortener directory:

     cd url-shortener-domain
     mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true